CLASS OF 2024: Suha celebrates a mind-blowing achievement

 Her family is originally from Kurdistan in the Middle East and Suha is the mother of three children so has overcome a number of challenges to pursue her education dream of securing a Doctorate.

-Juggling parenthood, with English as her third language, and education not generally endorsed for women in the culture in which she grew up, Suha worked around these cultural norms to successfully complete her studies.
+With English as her third language, and as a wife and mother, which is a priority in the culture where she grew up, Suha worked around these cultural norms and challenges to successfully complete her studies.

 Suha said: “I've always been interested in studying psychology, particularly counselling and I came to the University Open Day to find out more about the course.
 I had a very warm feeling when I arrived.
 There was a lot of support on offer which I felt like I needed.